 - Informational marketing: Google gets millions of new queries a day.
 More than anything, people use search to get answers – often in ways that help them make buying decisions.
-Creating information on blogs, videos, and other media is an ongoing process that expands the way you connect with potential customers.
+Developing information on blogs, videos, and other media is an ongoing process that expands the way you connect with potential customers.

 - Social media: Marketing on social media platforms like Facebook, Instagram, and Pinterest is work that bears little resemblance to a finite project.
 Rather, this is the ongoing process of creating and nurturing connections that draw interest to your business.
 Social media marketing is one of the most dynamic marketing tactics ever used.

 Marketing Takes Time

 Strongly connected to understanding the marketing process is understanding the time frames involved as you excute tactics.